 This evidence review considers the existing evidence on how small scale innovation can be effectively scaled up to create large scale transformational change.

-Two directors of What Works Scotland have recently shared their expertise and insights with the Scottish Parliament.
+Two directors of What Works Scotland shared their expertise and insights with the Scottish Parliament.
 Dr Oliver Escobar spoke to the Commission on Parliamentary Reform and Professor Ken Gibb gave evidence to the Local Government and Communities Committee and the Social Security Committee.